utiasSTARS/enav-planetary-dataset/enav_ros/README.md

 - Make sure to have enough free space on your device for the merged rosbag (equivalent to the combined size of the `base` and `clouds_only` bags).

 - The bagedit package works with Python2.7.
-An alternative to installing a Python2.7 environment (and getting it to run with Python3.7) is to fix the `bagmerge.py` script by fixing (or commenting out) its `print` functions (i.e. change every `print "text"` to `print("text")`).
+An alternative to installing a Python2.7 environment is to fix the `bagmerge.py` script so that it runs properly in Python 3.7.
+This can be accomplished by fixing (or commenting out) its `print` functions (i.e. change every `print "text"` to `print("text")`).

 The merged rosbag data can then be visualized following a similar procedure to that described above: